Local SEO Beginner Updated 2026-03-22

 Local organic results are the traditional blue-link search listings that appear below the local pack (the map with 3 business listings) on Google’s results page for location-based queries.

-These results blend traditional SEO ranking signals — content quality, backlinks, technical health — with local relevance factors like geographic content, city pages, and NAP data.
+These results blend traditional SEO ranking signals.
+Content quality, backlinks, technical health.
+With local relevance factors like geographic content, city pages, and NAP data.
 A search for “plumber in Denver” shows the local pack at the top, followed by local organic results that typically include plumber websites, directory listings, and local review sites.

-According to BrightLocal data, 35% of all local search clicks go to local organic results — a significant traffic source that many businesses ignore while focusing exclusively on the local pack.
+According to BrightLocal data, 35% of all local search clicks go to local organic results.
+A significant traffic source that many businesses ignore while focusing exclusively on the local pack.
 Businesses that rank in both the local pack and local organic results capture the most total traffic.

 Why Do Local Organic Results Matter?